The wind of change, whatever it is, blows most freely through an open mind. — Katharine Whitehorn

 As you may have read in this post, I’ve struggled with even the smallest of changes, muddling along until the “new normal” finally appears.
 Until that moment, I feel somewhat annoyed and completely out of sync.
 For better or worse, my “go to” reaction is to keep my world frozen, until I can carefully consider every aspect of the situation.
 Unfortunately, holding time at bay usually isn’t often an option.
 (This also irks me.
 Why can’t things go at my pace?)

 Regardless, I firmly acknowledge the value of flexing our workplace “change muscles”.
 However, knowing ourselves is likely the very first place to look when building this skill set.
-I believe that we all have a leading predisposition when faced with change at work — representing both our collected experiences and temperament.
+I believe that we all have a leading predisposition when faced with change at work (and life in general) — representing both our collected experiences and temperament.
 Of course, this influences our leading strategy when reacting to change, as well.